benofbrown/darksouls/DSIII_Low_Death.md

 - Make the jump over by the tree and grab the *Titanite Shard*.
 - Drop down, killing the crossbow guy and get the *Firebombs*.
 - Kill all the mobs around there.
 - Kill Iudex Gundyr.
+You can hit him five times as he wakes up.
+After that you want to parry/riposte him twice.
+If you hit him between parries he'll hit the second phase so you'll only be able to do one parry, so avoid hitting him until you get the second one in.
+Then stick close to his left leg and hit him a lot.
 - Unequip the *Ashen estus flask*, and all the items on your fast-menu whilst waiting for the door to open.
 - Kill all the mobs outside *Firelink Shrine*, but leave *Sword Master* well alone.
 - Grab the other *Homeward Bone* and *Embers* around the outside of the shrine, and the *East-West Shield*.
 - Go immediately to the right, up the stairs and outside, grabbing the soul item there.
 Don't do the tree skip yet, we'll do it later.
-- Go back down inside the shrine, talk to *Andre* and allot all your estus to be healing.
+- Talk to the *Firekeeper* and level up *Dexterity* to 10 and *FAI* to 12.
 - Go to the *Shrine Handmaiden* and sell all the soul items and the *East-West Shield*.
-- Talk to the *Firekeeper* and level up *Dexterity* to 10 and *FAI* to 12.
 - You should have at least 810 souls at this point, if not sell a *Homeward Bone* or an *Ember* then buy the following items:
     - 1 x *Prism Stone*
     - 1 x *Large Leather Shield*
+- Go back down inside the shrine, talk to *Andre* and allot all your estus to be healing.
 - Embed the coil and warp to the *High Wall of Lothric*

 ### High Wall of Lothric